RockefellerArchiveCenter/archivematica-local/appendix.md

 ### Characterization Rules

 *  ffprobe and MediaInfo should be disabled for JPG and TIFF files, as ExifTool is sufficient for characterizing these formats
+*  ffprobe and ExifTool should be disabled for moving image files, as MediaInfo is sufficient for characterizing these formats